 Emerging in his mid-teens from the same North-Eastern English folk scene as Jez Lowe, Vin Garbutt, and Bob Fox; Tim Readman earned a reputation as talented songwriter, guitarist, singer and interpreter of traditional and contemporary folk songs.
 He cut his teeth with space rock legends The Blintz Band and prog-folk outfit Pigs Might Fly, before moving on to join ex-Bryan Ferry alumni and new-wavers The Divers.
-He spent 10 years in Newcastle upon Tyne as electric guitarist and singer with northern soul/ska sensations Arthur 2 Stroke and the Chart Commandos, political world pop darlings Watt Government and also enjoyed a brief stint with schoolmates and hitmakers The Kane Gang who had hits the UK top 40 charts several times.
+He spent 10 years in Newcastle upon Tyne as electric guitarist and singer with northern soul/ska sensations Arthur 2 Stroke and the Chart Commandos, political world pop darlings Watt Government and also enjoyed a brief stint with schoolmates and hitmakers The Kane Gang who hit the UK top 40 charts several times.

 Tim has recorded and produced many CDs in a variety of styles.
 See Discography for details.

 Tim has released 2 solo albums of original songs, 2001’s folk release Into the Red and 2011’s Go Blue which showcased his pop/rock/soul musical output.
-He has also released 3 CDs of songs about Newcastle United Football Club under the name The Exiles, and 3 CDs with The Eventually Brothers, all of which feature lyrics by Geordie/Swiss/Canadian co- writer Alan Millen.
+He has also released 3 CDs of songs about Newcastle United Football Club under the name The Exiles, and 4 albums with The Eventually Brothers, all of which feature lyrics by Geordie/Swiss/Canadian co- writer Alan Millen.
 He has also recorded several Beatles inspired songs written with Alan for Beatles Week in Liverpool.
 These recordings have been released on 3 CDs under the name Newcastle Road.
 Tim and Alan also wrote the theme song for Run Geordie Run charity runner Mark Allison’s historic sponsored run across the USA in 2011.
 Tim released the hit children’s CD Rockaroladoo in 2018 – penned by Alan Millen and set to music by Tim and Bill Buckingham under the name of Tutti-Frutti Funhouse Band.

 Tim played guitar, sang and wrote material with renowned BC/Scottish fiddler Shona Le Mottée and produced her solo CD, Destination Grouville.
 He has also produced a number of CDs for other acts such as Fear of Drinking, Sensible Footwear, Tarkin, The Eventually Brothers, Millentrax, The Exiles and Massey 44.